SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Upgrade Notice ==

 = 1.8.16 =
-Keep WP Health up to date to ensure all of your checks are running smoothly.
+Keep SiteAlert up to date to ensure all of your checks are running smoothly.